Client Testimonials – How to Use Them to Boost Conversions

 For one thing, they are different, and different is often seen as innovative and cool.
 It may be more difficult to get a client to record an audio or video message, but actually, all the technology is readily available to make it remarkably easy.
 The advantage apart from just being different is that they add a real air of authenticity and create a totally personal feel.
 You don’t necessarily need many, but a few quality pieces will vary your testimonial page and can be very effective.

-8. Use them in emails
+8. Use Client Testimonials in Emails

 There is a tendency to use testimonials only on your website, but with such an influencer you really want to get as much out of it as possible.

 Your emails are an ideal platform for getting these positive, deal sealers out to clients and potential clients.
 Email marketing campaigns are effective, and the clever inclusion of testimonials enhances this effectiveness.
-You can do use emails in emails add power to your product and service reviews and add to the all-important social proof.
+You can do use emails in emails to add power to your product and service reviews and add to the all-important social proof.

 Again, you need to be clever about this.
 Try choosing testimonials that relate to the specific clients’ businesses in order to increase the personalization and make the testimonials relatable.

-Short quotes form testimonials are incredibly effective for sharing on social media.
-Choose them wisely and post on Facebook, Twitter, Instagram, LinkedIn and you’ve got a way to immediately generate attention and engagement with potential customers.
+Short quotes from testimonials are incredibly effective for sharing on social media.
+Choose them wisely and post on Facebook, Twitter, Instagram, and LinkedIn and you’ve got a way to immediately generate attention and engagement with potential customers.
 As in all the ways described above, we know what job testimonials do and this gets them out to a much wider audience.

 Your options are greater than purely post of testimonials quotations, you can create stories on Instagram and Facebook or retweet your amazing feedback on your Twitter account.
 It’s quick and easy for you, it keeps you updated and it’s free exposure to an enormous market.